Only have 24 hours in Burlington, Vermont? With endless options for things to do, there’s something for everyone to love.

 It may not come as a surprise that Vermont has more craft breweries per capita than any other state.
 Tour the best of Burlington, starting with Switchback Brewery in the South End.
 Nearby at Citizen Cider, sample unique flavors like the Companion, a limited batch sour cherry cider, or try a cider cocktail, like the Pearse (pronounced pear-say) with elderflower, pear juice, and Brosé.
 Finally, make your way to Foam Brewers along the waterfront.
 Grab a snack at one of the food trucks and enjoy the laid-back vibe on either of the two outdoor beer gardens.

 While in Vermont, be sure to pop into grocery stores to hunt for Alchemist’s elusive Heady Topper (or make a side trip out to its brewery near Stowe).
 One of the highest-rated beers with a cult-like following, its limited production is only available in Vermont and sells out within minutes of hitting shelves.

 End the day with a sunset cruise on Lake Champlain.

 Burlington offers some of the best sunsets, and there’s no better way to enjoy it than from the water.
-Catch a two and a half hour evening cruise aboard the Spirit of Ethan Allen and enjoy stunning views of the sun setting over the lake, the rolling Green Mountains, and the impressive Adirondack Mountains in the distance while sipping on delicious cocktails (the Tequila Sunset is a must-have).
+Catch a two and a half hour evening cruise aboard the Spirit of Ethan Allen.
+Enjoy stunning views of the sun setting over the lake while sipping on delicious cocktails (the Tequila Sunset is a must-have).
 It’s an unforgettable way to toast to your well-spent day in Burlington!